changnet/MServer/README.md

 ## Note

-* In latest version,FlatBuffers isn't being test,may not work properly
+* In latest version,FlatBuffers isn't being tested,may not work properly
 * Protobuf library using https://github.com/cloudwu/pbc, some features are NOT the same with Google Protobuf